zuacubd/Check-worthy-Claim-Prediction/README.md

 # Check worthiness Estimation (Social media post, Debate, and News)
-The repository contains the code that we wrote for developing information checkworthiness model (CLEF Check-that)
+The repository contains the code that we wrote for developing information checkworthiness model (CLEF Check-that 2017 and 2018)

+# What is check worthiness?

+# What are the problems?

+# Datasets

+# Feature Representation

+# ML Models

+# Results

+# Visualisation

 Please cite the following reference if you use this code: